jiang18/slemm/docs/options.md

 ### Phenotype file format
 - CSV file with a header line
 - Required
-- The first column must list individual IDs, and each of the following columns lists phenotypes for a trait.
+- The first column must be individual IDs, and each of the following columns lists phenotypes for a trait.
 - If phenotypes are deregressed EBVs, an additional column of $(1-r^2)/r^2$ may be available for each trait to represent individual error variance weights, where $r^2$ is the reliability of individual EBVs for that trait.
 ### Genotype file format
 - PLINK bed/bim/fam files